-NZ IAS 16.77(e)
+NZ IAS 16.77e

-2020
+2024

 \$000

 Cost 1,122

 Accumulated depreciation and impairment (105)

 Net carrying amount 1,017

-Fair value of the properties was determined by using the market comparable method.
+The fair value of the properties was determined by using the market comparable method.

 The valuations have been performed by the valuer and are based on proprietary databases of prices of transactions for properties of a similar nature, location and condition.